IO500/benchmark.old/README.md

 # benchmark
-Hosting the instructions and utilities required to run and submit to the IO500
+Achive of instructions and scripts required to run and submit the original IO500 benchmark (pre IOR/mdtest integrated application).

+Please use https://github.com/IO500/io500 for new submissions.